NicoHood/HoodLoader2/Readme.md

 ### How to compile with a Raspberry Pi (avr-gcc 4.7.2)

-This instruction is for compiling the Hoodloader on your own with a Raspberry Pi (Debian).
+This instruction is for compiling the HoodLoader on your own with a Raspberry Pi (Debian).
 I cannot tell you how to compile Lufa with any other OS, but Google can.
 Believe me: Windows is a struggle to compile.
 **On a raspberry you can only use the older avr-gcc 4.7.2 toolchain.
 Please tell me how to upgrade if you know how.**